Teams and organizations of the Marvel Cinematic Universe: Bestman Salvage

 Bestman Salvage was a company based in New York owned and run by Adrian Toomes.
 Other employees included Phineas Mason, Herman Schultz, Jackson Brice, and Randy Vale.
 This company went defunct following the Department of Damage Control taking over their contracts, leading to Toomes choosing a life of crime to support his family.

-It appeared in the film Spider-Man: Homecoming.
+As of 2025, the group has appeared in one project: the film Spider-Man: Homecoming (2017).

-Bishop Security

-Bishop Security is a security company owned and operated by the Bishop family in New York City.

-It appeared in the Disney+ series Hawkeye.

 F.E.A.S.T.

 Food, Emergency Aid, Shelter & Training, better known by its acronym F.E.A.S.T, is an American non-profit charitable organization.
 In 2024, May Parker worked for F.E.A.S.T. to feed the poor and the hungry in New York.
 During one of her shifts, the recently displaced Norman Osborn seeks shelter at the F.E.A.S.T.
 Community Center, and is tended to by May until her nephew Peter Parker arrives to escort him to the New York Sanctum, housing all the other displaced individuals from across the multiverse.

-It appeared in the film Spider-Man: No Way Home.
+As of 2025, the group has appeared in one project: the film Spider-Man: No Way Home (2021).

+Future Foundation

+Future Foundation is an international non-governmental organization founded by Sue Storm / Invisible Woman, which has achieved global demilitarization and peace through proactive diplomacy.
+The Chief of Staff of the organization is Lynne Nichols.

+As of 2025, the group has appeared in one project: the film The Fantastic Four: First Steps.

 Goodman, Lieber, Kurtzberg & Holliway

 Goodman, Lieber, Kurtzberg & Holliway, better known by its initialism GLK&H, is an American law firm operating in New York City and Los Angeles.
+Holden Holliway is a character in the series, played by Steve Coulter.
+The names of the other unseen partners are a reference to Martin Goodman (born Moe Goodman), Stan Lee (born Stanley Lieber), and Jack Kirby (born Jacob Kurtzberg).

-It appeared in the Disney+ series She-Hulk: Attorney at Law.
+As of 2025, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law (2022).

 Hammer Industries

 Hammer Industries is an American weapons manufacturing company formerly led by Justin Hammer, until his arrest at the Stark Expo.
 Following Tony Stark's unprecedented announcement that his company would no longer manufacture weapons, Hammer Industries received the weapons contract for the United States Armed Forces.
 However, despite its claims, most of the weapons produced by Hammer Industries are defective or weak.

-It appeared in the film Iron Man 2.
+As of 2025, the group has appeared in one project: the film Iron Man 2 (2010).

+Murdock & McDuffie

+Murdock & McDuffie is a law firm founded by Matt Murdock and Kirsten McDuffie.

+As of 2025, the group has appeared in one project: the Disney+ series Daredevil: Born Again (2025–present).

+Nelson, Murdock & Page

+Nelson, Murdock & Page is a law firm in Hell's Kitchen, New York founded by Foggy Nelson, Matt Murdock and Karen Page.
+The firm was dissolved after Nelson's death.

+As of 2025, the group has appeared in one project: the Disney+ series Daredevil: Born Again.